casstanje/casstanje-shell/README.md

 Yea, but you'll have to do some bash scripting.
 In ```$HOME/.config/casstanje-shell/catppuccin_flavor_setters/``` there's a bunch of scripts that gets run each time the system flavor is changed.
 You can write your own script that takes in CATPPUCCIN_FLAVOR as a variable (flavor name in lowercase, e.g. 'green'), and apply the theme to the application you want that way.
 If you're confused, you can look at the existing scripts for reference.
 Don't worry, I hate bash too

 ### Bar config?
-You can edit the bar using the Casstanje Shell Customizer or (this is not recommended, as it might break the shell if done incorrecly) by manually editing ```$HOME/.config/casstanje-shell/config.json``` and running ```$HOME/.config/casstanje-shell/apply-bar-config.sh```
+You can edit the bar using the Casstanje Shell Customizer GUI

 ### How do i change / add my profile image?
 To change (or add) a profile image, create image in either the JPEG or PNG format that's under 400x400px, rename it to .face and place it in your home folder.